With the 80th D-Day anniversary just around the corner and just the one

 not qualified to say how successful their later moulded on zimmerit

 was.
-It was never a massive issue for me as aftermarket manufacturers
+It was never a massive issue as aftermarket manufacturers

 fairly tricky to track down these days, I’ve gone for a safe pair of